 And when James, Cephas [Peter], and John, who seemed to be pillars, perceived the grace that was given to me, they gave to me and Barnabas the right hands of fellowship; that we should go to the heathen, and they to the circumcision (Galatians 2:9).

 In verse six of this chapter, Paul does not deny the authority of the other apostles, but claims the same authority because he also received the gospel and his commission from the risen Christ.
 The words “added nothing” means that the other apostles did not require Paul to make any changes to his understanding of the gospel.

-James is a very practical book, a wisdom book, much like the book of Proverbs.
+The Book of James does not contradict Paul.
+It is a very practical book – a wisdom book, much like the book of Proverbs.
 James deals with our relationship with our fellow man.
 He addresses hypocrisy with the words “faith without works is dead.”
 Some have made the mistake in viewing James’ emphasis on works as contradicting Paul’s emphasis on justification by faith alone.
 James’ position, however, is not an attack on salvation by faith; it is a protest against hypocrisy.
 He wants the world to know that faith is a transforming force, and results in holy living.
-This does not contradict Paul’s teaching -- it complements it.
+This does not contradict Paul’s teaching – it complements it.